corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;R_0=\frac{&beta;S*}{2a}" title="" />

-The above equation assumes global reproduction, which is not actually the case for this simulation, and we can't really calculate _S*_, the number of susceptible hosts at equilibrium, but this R<sub>0</sub> will be a useful heuristic, nonetheless.
+The above equation assumes global reproduction, which is not actually the case for this simulation, and we can't really calculate _S^*_, the number of susceptible hosts at equilibrium, but this R<sub>0</sub> will be a useful heuristic, nonetheless.

 ## To hand-in